-The State will use five of the six factors specified in the Act (as shown in the following table) to allocate Dislocated Worker Program funds.
-For reasons that meet the conditions on page nine of TEGL 3-15, Hawaii is requesting assignment of a zero weight to the Mass Lay-off and Plant Closing factor:
+The State will use five of the six factors specified in the Sub-State Allications Statutory Formula (as shown in the following table) to allocate Dislocated Worker Program funds.
+Consistent with previously approved State Plans, Hawaii assigns a zero weight to the Mass Lay-off and Plant Closing factor.
+The rationale for the assigned weight:

 - (a) Inventory of Available Data Sources: There are no available, accurate sources of Mass Lay-off/Plant Closing data.
-At the national level, the Bureau of Labor Statistics no longer produces this data and Hawaii does not collect within-state administrative data for this factor. - (b) Data Factor Weight: The State is unable to calculate a weight due to the absence of data for this factor. - (c) Formula Distributes Funds Equitably Statewide: There were no other factors for which data was available that would add significant value to the DW formula carried over from WIA.
+At the national level, the Bureau of Labor Statistics no longer produces this data and Hawaii does not collect within-state administrative data for this factor. - (b) Data Factor Weight: The State is unable to calculate a weight due to the absence of data for this factor.

+(c) Formula Distributes Funds Equitably Statewide: There were no other factors for which data was available that would add significant value to the DW formula.

-As required by statute, for the first time, beginning with program year 2016, the 90% "hold harmless," of the average allocation percentage of the local area for the two preceding fiscal years, will be applied to the Dislocated Worker formula.
+As required by statute, the 90% "hold harmless," of the average allocation percentage of the local area for the two preceding fiscal years, will be applied to the Dislocated Worker formula.
 The factors and Dislocated Worker formula are presented in the table below: